JackCossack/ERBOH.com-Nomic/game/Voting.md

 Proposals in vote:

-1. Pole's proposal: '''Every player will get 5 points each day.'''
-Voting end on 2019-06-22, on 9:14 AM Polish time.
+1. Pole's proposal: **Every player will get 5 points each day.** Voting end on 2019-06-22, on 9:14 AM Polish time.